Sound in Focus - Event Details

 Two beer gardens will be open for those who are 21+ with valid I.D.

-On the concert dates, the Photography Space and Skylight Studios will be open for concert attendees only from 5pm-11pm.
+On concert dates, the Annenberg Space for Photography will be open for concert guests from 5pm-11pm.

 Make sure to visit Generation Wealth by Lauren Greenfield.
 This exhibition examines the influence of affluence over the last 25 years, illustrating the globalization of materialism, celebrity culture and social status.
 This timely, thought-provoking collection explores how “keeping up with the Joneses” has become Keeping Up with the Kardashians, magnifying the aspirational gap between what we want and what we can afford.
 The exhibit is not about the rich, but the pervasive desire for more.